elblogbruno/AlexaMirror/README.md

 Now you have a working hands-free AVS prototype!

-Use the following resources to learn more about available wake word engines:

-    Sensory
-    KITT.AI

 Know click space on my script to follow the installation.
 ### Support or Contact